MarkEWaite/jenkins-bugs/README.md

-# [JENKINS-43687](https://issues.jenkins-ci.org/browse/JENKINS-43687) Multibranch Pipeline Branch Configuration SCM poll: no changes
+# [JENKINS-43754](https://issues.jenkins-ci.org/browse/JENKINS-43754) False detection of changes with simple 'checkout scm'

-Defines this Jenkins job should poll every 5 minutes.
-Intentionally did not define the cache repository so that no notifyCommit will be called for commits to this branch.
+This Jenkins job polls every 7 minutes.
+Intentionally doesn't define a notifyCommit repository so the notification will not be called for commits.
 GitHub webhooks are not currently configured to reach inside my private network, so changes on this branch should only be detected by the polling defined in the Jenkinsfile.

+Bug found that running this pipeline job with the global pipeline library on which it depends and the simple 'checkout scm' will cause a build each polling cycle, whether there were changes or not.

+The more complex checkout command does not show the same problem.

+I believe this is a duplicate of one or more other bugs, but could not find the bug report.